GSiddiMoreau/Green-Qupermarket-Technical-Focus---Deloitte/README.md

 WHACK2022_team_Qrious.pdf      - technical report for the challenge Dwave_CQM_implementation.py    - Python source code for the time integral cost function as a CQM
-                                 for conventional simulated annealing and quantum annealers insta_optimiz_QAOA.ipynb       - Python source code for the instantaneous cost function as
+                                 for conventional simulated annealing and quantum annealers insta_optimiz_QAOA.ipynb       - Python notebook for the instantaneous cost function as
-                                 conventional CPLEX e QAOA optimization on simulator. insta_optimiz_Dwave.ipynb      - Python source code for the instantaneous cost function as
+                                 conventional CPLEX e QAOA optimization on simulator. insta_optimiz_Dwave.ipynb      - Python notebook for the instantaneous cost function as
                                  conventional simulated annealing e quantum annealers.

 qupermarket_car_data.csv       - auxiliary csv file extracted from the excel provided as input